cyruscollier/wp-test/README.md

 Like most unit tests, start a test method with setting up whatever state is needed before executing the method/function under test.
 For WordPress, this usually means one or more of the following:

-1. Creating WordPress entities: posts, terms, or users
+1. Creating WordPress entities: posts, terms, users, etc.
 1. Adding meta to newly-created entities or adding terms to posts.
-1. Setting built-in or custom options
+1. Setting core options or custom options.
-1. Populating PHP super globals manually, such as `$_GET`, `$_POST`, etc.
+1. Populating PHP superglobals manually: `$_GET`, `$_POST`, etc.
-1. Calling WordPress functions that set various global state, such as `set_current_screen()`, `wp_set_current_user()`, etc.
+1. Calling WordPress functions that set various global state: `set_current_screen()`, `wp_set_current_user()`, etc.
-1. Manipulating WordPress globals manually, such as `$post`, `$wp_query`, etc.
+1. Manipulating WordPress globals manually: `$post`, `$wp_query`, etc.

-Then execute the function/method and make PHPUnit assertions about how database or other state has changed.
+Then execute the function/method under test and make PHPUnit assertions about how the database or other state has changed.
 WP Test provides several additional WordPress-specific assertions on top of the ones supplied by WordPress.

 Since the WordPress database and global state remains throughout the duration of a single test method,